JacobEEEGuy005/EOL-Host-Application/docs/Test Type Request/Output Current Sensor Calibration Test.md

     - Error: `"Insufficient data points for analysis in second sweep"`
     - Handling: Return `False, "Insufficient data points collected in second sweep.
 Need at least 2 setpoints, got {count}.
 Check CAN connection and signal configuration."`

-14. **No Valid Gain Error Calculations (Second Sweep)**
+14. **Linear Regression Failure (Second Sweep)**
-    - Error: `"No valid gain error calculations in second sweep"`
+    - Error: `"Failed to perform linear regression on second sweep data"`
-    - Handling: Return `False, "No valid gain error calculations in second sweep.
-Check data quality and ensure oscilloscope and CAN measurements are valid."`
+    - Handling: Return `False, "Failed to perform linear regression on second sweep data.
+Check data quality and ensure oscilloscope and CAN measurements are valid.
+Need at least 2 valid data points."`
+    - Examples:
+      - Denominator too small (data may be constant)
+      - All data points are invalid (NaN or infinity)
+      - Slope calculation results in invalid value

 15. **DBC Service Not Available**
     - Error: `"DBC service not available"`